‘Star Wars: Battlefront II’ Release Date, Pre-Order Bonuses Confirmed — And Everything Else You Need To Know

 Battlefront II May Not Have A Season Pass

-When speaking with Mashable, DICE Creative Director Bernd Diemer explains DLC for Star Wars: Battlefront II may stray from the Season Pass standard.
+When speaking with Mashable, DICE Creative Director Bernd Diemer explains that DLC for Star Wars: Battlefront II may stray from the Season Pass standard.
 According to Diemer, the Battlefront sequel might not go the Season Pass route because they “don’t want to segment [the] community,” a concern that has surfaced with the relaunch of the Battlefront franchise.

 Although interest in Star Wars: Battlefront is clear since it has sold over 4 million copies on Xbox One, and more than double that number on PS4, the game’s experience has evolved through the four expansions that have come along since its release in 2015.
 As is typical of DLC, not everyone who owns the base game may choose to indulge in the extra content.
 Those without the Season Pass add-on have to pay an extra $15 per expansion pack to gain access to the new maps and game modes.